JeremieLitzler/tutorials/menu-scroll-hide-and-show/README.md

 };
 ```

 OK, so we see in the properties containing the word `scroll` a few things.
-If we ask the question _how do we detect when we are scrolling down_, ask also _what does down mean_?
+If we ask the question _how do we detect when we are scrolling down_, also ask _what does down mean_?

-It means scrolling on the Y axis where down scrolling is going from 0 to X, where X is the offset between the top (0) and where you are.
+It means scrolling on the Y-axis where down scrolling is going from 0 to X, where X is the offset between the top (0) and where you are.

 So in the properties, `scrollY` seems to be a good pick.